 Organizational culture is a series of values, norms, beliefs, and behaviors adopted by employees of dr. Sayidiman Magetan Hospital.
-Culture An organization is a common perception of the members of an organization as a system of organizational values that impact how its members work and behave (Anggraini, 2022).
-The following are some indicators of the organizational culture of (Setyaki, 2020): (1) Innovation and the courage to take risks, (2) Attention to detail, (3) Results orientation, (4) Employee onboarding, (5) Team onboarding, (6) Aggressive (7) Stability
+Culture an organization is a common perception of the members of an organization as a system of organizational values that have an impact on the way its members work and behave (Anggraini, 2022).
+The following are some indicators of the organizational culture of (Setyaki, 2020): (1) Innovation and the courage to take risks (2) Attention to detail (3) Results orientation (4) Employee onboarding (5) Team onboarding (6) Aggressive (7) Stability